faros-ai/airbyte-connectors/sources/googlecalendar-source/README.md

 # Google Calendar Source

-This is the repository for the GoogleCalendar source connector, written in Typescript.
+This is the repository for the Google Calendar source connector, written in Typescript.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/googlecalendar).